Personal profile

 Glenn’s first book was written in Kyogle – a history of the Shire, commissioned by the local council.
 It was followed by a history of the local public school for its centenary.
 Glenn returned to university and completed a Bachelor of Business with first class honours at Southern Cross University.

 Glenn returned to live in Sydney in 1997, taking a job as writer/editor at the publisher, CCH Australia (Wolters Kluwer).
 He spent more than 15 years writing on management issues, employment law, and training and development.
-He was the editor for the publication Managing Training & Development and, for several editions, of the book, The Master Human Resources Guide.
+He was the editor for the CCH publication Managing Training & Development and editor of its book, The Master Human Resources Guide, for several editions.

-Glenn obtained a Master of Education (Online Education) from the University of Southern Queensland and has worked on numerous online training programs for a variety of organisations, and educational courses in tertiary education institutions, designing and developing, and teaching.
+Glenn obtained a Master of Education (Online Education) from the University of Southern Queensland and has developed numerous online training programs for a variety of organisations, as well as educational courses in tertiary education institutions.
+He has designed and developed courses, and taught online.

 Glenn lives in the north-western suburbs of Sydney.
 He has an old house that is comfortable, a library and a garden.
 He has five children (grown) and four grandchildren.
 In 2023, he obtained a Diploma of Family History from the University of Tasmania.